castai/docs/docs/guides/start-saving-quickly.md

 ```

 The percentage is arbitrary - it depends on your risk appetite and how much time you want to spend on this.
 Taint (cordon)
 the selected nodes, so no new pods are placed on these nodes.
-We like Lens k8s ide, but you can use kubectl as
+We like Lens Kubernetes IDE, but you can use kubectl as
 well:

 ```